25 Years Ago: Jimmy Page’s Disastrous ‘SNL’ Turn With Puff Daddy

 He then went a step further by appearing in the video and showing up to perform the song on the May 9, 1998, episode of Saturday Night Live.

-The track was the work of producer and MC Puff Daddy, who’d fashioned a recent string of hits for himself and other artists by building songs out of large, immediately obvious samples from other artists' work.
-With his debut solo single, 1997's "Can't Nobody Hold Me Down,” he drew from Grandmaster Flash and the Furious Five’s “The Message” while using the melody from Matthew Wilder's hit "Break My Stride" for the chorus — a method he doubled down on later that year with "I'll Be Missing You," which was essentially the Police's "Every Breath You Take" with rapping on top.
+Puff had already fashioned a recent string of hits for himself and other artists by building songs out of large, immediately obvious samples from other artists' work.
+He drew from Grandmaster Flash and the Furious Five's "The Message" for his debut solo single, 1997's "Can't Nobody Hold Me Down," while using the melody from Matthew Wilder's hit "Break My Stride" for the chorus.
+Ge doubled down later that year with "I'll Be Missing You," which was essentially the Police's "Every Breath You Take" with rapping on top.

-Those hits, among others, made Puffy a natural choice for the producers of 1998's Godzilla movie, which was being positioned as the blockbuster of the summer — and being given an appropriately star-studded soundtrack featuring contributions from Foo Fighters, Green Day, Rage Against the Machine and others.
+Those hits, among others, made Puffy a natural choice for the producers of 1998's Godzilla movie, which was being positioned as the blockbuster of the summer.
+The film was also given an appropriately star-studded soundtrack featuring contributions from Foo Fighters, Green Day, Rage Against the Machine and others.

-Alas, nothing really turned out the way anyone planned.
+Nothing really turned out the way anyone planned.
 Puffy's track, titled "Come With Me," mirrored Godzilla in the worst way: Both the single and its film were seen as crass, lumbering, bloated miscalculations that tried to trade on former glories for commercial gain.

-As Public Enemy leader Chuck D put it in a 2012 interview, “I like Jimmy Page and P. Diddy, but what they did to ‘Kashmir’ was a debacle.
-They are giants in their own way – and you can print this – but that was a f—ing travesty."
+As Public Enemy leader Chuck D put it in a 2012 interview: "I like Jimmy Page and P. Diddy, but what they did to ‘Kashmir’ was a debacle.
+They are giants in their own way – and you can print this – but that was a fucking travesty."